-Give three more examples of natural changes that you see in your day-to-day life.
+Give three more examples of natural change in your day-to-day life.

 Figure 2.1.
 Natural change in human.

 Besides natural changes, many changes are brought about by humans.
 Construction of road, building of houses, felling of trees are some examples.
 Changes brought about by humans are called human-made changes.